-On that account, I am resolving to know Jesus more intimately and to make his name and his gospel infamous throughout the world, notwithstanding the cost on my life, but “wholly leaning on Jesus’ name,” living with unreserved obedience and absolute surrender — imperfectly, to be sure — but resolutely.
+On that account, I’m resolving to know Jesus more intimately and to make His name and His gospel infamous throughout the world, notwithstanding the cost on my life, but “wholly leaning on Jesus’ name,” living with unreserved obedience and absolute surrender — imperfectly, to be sure — but resolutely.

-In light of this resolve, it is paramount that I address the core doctrines of the Christian faith to ensure one understands the perspective from which I interpret the Scriptures.
+In light of this resolve, it’s paramount that I address the core doctrines of the Christian faith to ensure one understands the perspective from which I interpret the Scriptures.
 By no means do I ever feel or consider these perspectives or viewpoints on the Word of God to be universal because I am in no sense of the term “perfect.”
 Therefore, my interpretations are not perfect either.
 For that reason (and I feel this ought to be the heart of every believer), my understanding and application of the Bible is in a constant state of flux.
-There ought to be a certain amount of dynamism that accompanies the believer in his walk with God as his relationship with Christ deepens and grows.
+There’s a certain amount of dynamism that accompanies the believer in his walk with God as his relationship with Christ deepens and grows.

-This is not to say that we should be continually changing the way we view the Word of God, because, certainly, there are definite doctrines and cardinal truths throughout the pages of Scripture that are absolutely inflexible and uncompromising.
+This isn’t to say that we should be continually changing the way we view the Word of God, because, certainly, there are definite doctrines and cardinal truths throughout the pages of Scripture that are absolutely inflexible and uncompromising.
 But as we progress in spiritual sanctification and grow more in the knowledge of our Savior, so too will our understanding of the Bible grow and mature.
 The more we engage in following hard after God (Ps.
-63:8 KJV), the more we will realize his infinite and boundless nature.
-He is a measureless, untold God whose thoughts are not your thoughts, nor are his ways your ways.
+63:8 KJV), the more we will realize His infinite and boundless nature.
+He is a measureless, untold God whose thoughts are not your thoughts, nor are His ways your ways.
 (Isa.
-55:8) There should never come a point in our Christian life where we have the mindset of, “I have arrived.
-I have figured this out!”
+55:8) There should never come a point in our Christian life where we have the mindset of, “I’ve arrived; I’ve figured this out!”
 Such a declaration is dangerous ground for the believer!
 As Paul Tripp accurately says: